wkumari/draft-vandergaast-edns-client-subnet/README.md

-   Note that every time a Recursive Resolver queries an Authoritative Nameserver by forwarding the edns-client-subnet option that it received from another client, a short SOURCE NETMASK in the original request could cause a suboptimal reply to be returned by the Authoritative Nameserver.
+   Note that every time a Recursive Resolver queries an Authoritative Nameserver by forwarding the edns-client-subnet option that it received from another client, a short SOURCE PREFIX-LENGTH in the original request could cause a suboptimal reply to be returned by the Authoritative Nameserver.

-   When the request includes a longer SCOPE NETMASK, the reply returned may still be cached as optimal for the ADDRESS and SCOPE NETMASK of the reply.
+   When the request includes a longer SCOPE PREFIX-LENGTH, the reply returned may still be cached as optimal for the ADDRESS and SCOPE PREFIX-LENGTH of the reply.
 This might still be suboptimal for the original client.

-   To avoid this suboptimal reply from being served from cache for other clients for which a better reply would be available, the Recursive Resolver MUST check the SCOPE NETMASK that was returned by the Authoritative Nameserver:
+   To avoid this suboptimal reply from being served from cache for other clients for which a better reply would be available, the Recursive Resolver MUST check the SCOPE PREFIX-LENGTH that was returned by the Authoritative Nameserver:

-   o  If the SCOPE NETMASK in the reply is longer than the SOURCE
+   o  If the SCOPE PREFIX-LENGTH in the reply is longer than the SOURCE
-      NETMASK, it means that the reply might be suboptimal.
-A Recursive Resolver MUST return this entry from cache only to queries that do not contain or allow a longer SOURCE NETMASK to be forwarded, or to queries originating from the network covered by the ADDRESS and SCOPE NETMASK..
+      PREFIX-LENGTH, it means that the reply might be suboptimal.
+A Recursive Resolver MUST return this entry from cache only to queries that do not contain or allow a longer SOURCE PREFIX-LENGTH to be forwarded, or to queries originating from the network covered by the ADDRESS and SCOPE PREFIX-LENGTH..

-   o  If the SCOPE NETMASK in the reply is shorter than or equal to the
+   o  If the SCOPE PREFIX-LENGTH in the reply is shorter than or equal
-      SOURCE NETMASK, the reply is optimal, and SHOULD be returned from cache to any client within the network indicated by ADDRESS and SCOPE NETMASK.
+      to the SOURCE PREFIX-LENGTH, the reply is optimal, and SHOULD be

-   As another reply is received, the reply will be tied to a different network.
-The server SHOULD keep in cache both replies, and return the most appropriate one depending on the address of the client.
-Per standard DNS caching behavior, all records SHOULD be retained until their TTL expires.
-Subsequent queries to refresh the data should always specify the longest SCOPE NETMASK that the Recursive Resolver